-Hillary Rubesin, MA, LPC, REAT Executive Director, Expressive Arts Therapist
+Hillary Rubesin, PhD, LPC-S, REAT Executive Director, Expressive Arts Therapist

 Beyond her duties as the Executive Director at ATI, Hillary provides expressive therapies sessions to newly-arrived refugees and immigrants in local schools and community-based settings.
 Hillary also co-facilitates the Arts and Peer Support Group, a free, weekly, outpatient arts group for adults living with severe and persistent mental illness.

 Courtney Powers, MA, LPCA, ATR Art Therapist

 Courtney has provided art therapy services with the Art Therapy Institute since 2010.

 She facilitates individual art therapy with newly immigrated children and adolescents.
 Courtney also co-leads weekly outpatient expressive arts groups for adults living with mental illness.
 In addition, she works with the Memory Care Program for older adults facing Alzheimer’s and dementia.

 Uli Schempp, MA, ATR-BC, LCAT, LPCS Art Therapist